geo-ant/quick-builder/quick-builder/Readme.md

-# QuickBuilder: Compile Time Builder with Enforcement of Runtime Invariants
+# QuickBuilder: Compile Time Builder with Enforcement of Run-Time Invariants

 This crate offers a simple, but powerful, compile time builder pattern generator.
 The philosophy is to verify as much as it can at compile time, while also